General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Numerical Illustration

-The implementation is done in Python, using the finite element software MEF+ and its Python interface mefpp4py, in combination with petsc4py \citep{dalcinpazklercosimo2011} and slepc4py \citep{Hernandez_2005}.
+The implementation is done in Python, using the finite element software MEF++ and its Python interface mefpp4py, in combination with petsc4py~\citep{dalcinpazklercosimo2011} and slepc4py~\citep{Hernandez_2005}.
 The main interest in using these libraries is their parallel computing capabilities.
 The SVD solver used in parallel is the thick-restart Lanczos algorithm from SLEPc.
-The linear systems are all solved using $LU$ decompositions (the factorization cannot be reused since both matrices have a dependence on the unknowns).
+The linear systems are all solved using $LU$ decompositions (the factorization cannot be reused between iterations since both matrices have a dependence on the unknowns).
+Moreover, when a new snapshot replaces an old one in the snapshot matrix, the SVD is updated incrementally using the algorithm for low-rank updates from \cite{Brand_2006}, and adapted in parallel following the approach of \citep{Kuhl_Fischer_Hinze_Rung_2024}.
+The computation requires only a local, low-dimensional SVD, which is then broadcast to the other processes.
+Because of the propagation of truncation error in the algorithm, the full SVD is recomputed once every few incremental calls to restart the incremental SVD.

 The methodology is tested on a multiphysics simulation.
-The incompressible Stokes equations are coupled to heat diffusion and convection phenomena.
-The domain $\Omega$ is a rectangular $2\times6$ pipe heated on both sides ($\Gamma_w$), with the fluid flowing from bottom ($\Gamma_i$) to top ($\Gamma_o$) (\Cref{fig:geometry}) \citep{Vieira_Bastide_Cocquet_2022}.
+The incompressible, non-Newtonian, steady Navier-Stokes equations are coupled to heat diffusion and convection phenomena.
+The problem studied is the heated lid-driven cavity flow \cite{Dumon_Allery_Ammar_2013}, a variant of the well-studied lid-driven cavity flow (e.g., \citep{Sahin_Owens_2003}).
+The domain $\Omega$ is a unit square with the left wall $\Gamma_\mathrm{left}$ heated at $\theta = 1$ and the right wall $\Gamma_\mathrm{right}$ heated at $\theta=0$, the bottom wall $\Gamma_\mathrm{bottom}$ and top lid $\Gamma_\mathrm{top}$ are both adiabatic (\Cref{fig:geometry}).
+A no-slip condition is enforced on the left, right and bottom walls, and a tangent velocity $\mathbf{u}(x,y) = (1,0)$ is imposed at the lid.
 The equations and boundary conditions are